Agoudim Formation: Description

 The Agoudim Formation is a substantial geological unit primarily composed of marls and marly limestones, representing a continuation from the underlying Tagoudite or Jbel Ouchbis formations and marking a significant shift toward more clay-rich (argillaceous) sedimentation.
+Tagoudite is mostly restricted to the central High Atlas, were Agoudim doesn´t show until up in the Middle Toarcian, yet more at the E Tagoudite starts to disappear, like at the Cirque de Jaafar, SW of Midelt or more at the E at Bou Redine Gorges, and Agoudim directly overlies the Pliensbachian.
 This shift is periodically interrupted by layers of bioclastic material (deposits rich in shell fragments and other organic debris) that increase in both frequency and thickness moving upward through the formation.
 It is stratigraphically divided into two main members: a lower marly member dominated by gray-blue marls with occasional nodular bioclastic limestone beds, and an upper member characterized by more calcareous and bioclastic rocks with greater lithological variability.
 The boundary between these members is often marked by a distinctive layer of organogenic turbidites, notably the "Calcaires à Cancellophycus", which forms a prominent brown cuesta and serves as an important marker horizon for geological mapping.

 The lower member consists of monotonous, micritic marls that reflect relatively quiet hemipelagic depositional conditions, where fine clay and carbonate mud settled along with benthic material.
 This distal sedimentation was influenced by intermittent turbiditic currents transporting detrital quartz and glauconite, indicating periodic sediment input from nearby land areas and submarine slopes.
 In contrast, the upper member shows increasingly energetic conditions with cycles of sedimentation starting with lumachellic limestones (shell-rich limestones with oblique lamination) and ending in thick bioclastic marls.
 This member records frequent synsedimentary slumps and spectacular deformation structures like ball-and-pillow folds (phacoids), which are indicative of tectonic instability and sediment loading on unstable slopes.
 The evolution upward culminates with a thick limestone cap dominated by oolitic limestones and bioherms (reef-like carbonate buildups that further highlight the transition to shallower marine conditions).